fredrik-bakke/agda-unimath/src/foundation/equality-coproduct-types.lagda.md

 ## Idea

-In order to construct an identification `Id x y` in a coproduct `coprod A B`, both `x` and `y` must be of the form `inl _` or of the form `inr _`.
+In order to construct an identification `x ＝ y` in a coproduct `coprod A B`, both `x` and `y` must be of the form `inl _` or of the form `inr _`.
 If that is the case, then an identification can be constructed by constructin an identification in A or in B, according to the case.
 This leads to the